CTI Career Search

 According to government statistics, in 2006 the middle 50 percent of database administrators earned between $48,560 and $84,830.
 The highest 10 percent earned over $103,010 and the lowest 10% earned less than $37,350.
 The government estimates in 2006 there were 119,000 jobs for database administrators.

-The U.S. Bureau of Labor Statistics, projects the growth in employment for database administrators will be much faster through 2016 than the average for all occupations.
+The U.S. Bureau of Labor Statistics, projects the growth in employment for database administrators may be much faster through 2016 than the average for all occupations.
 The higher growth rate is primarily due to database administrators working in the fast growing computer system design and related services industries.
-Also, the government projects that employment opportunities will increase due to the continued growth in Internet and e-commerce.
+Also, the government projects that employment opportunities may increase due to the continued growth in Internet and e-commerce.

 Database administrators basically work for any company that uses computer systems, including small businesses.
 Database administrators have opportunities for employment in the growing field of electronic information security, sometimes called "cyber security."
 Regarding career advancement opportunities, experienced database administrators may seek the position of management information systems manager or chief technology officer.